MaliRobot/OpenCV-Playing-Card-Detector/README.md

 This is a version of OpenCV-Playing-Card-Detector adjusted for recognition of Magic The Gathering cards.
 It wasn't tested on Raspberry Pi, only PC.

 capture image:
-- place the card on the white background if card has white border and on black background if card has black border
+- place the card on the black background
 - once the camera is ready point it towards the card, try to catch only the card and white background, nothing else
 - when the program captures the image of the card it will appear next to the video feed
 - now you can save the image (use right click and "save as ..." for now)

 recognize image:
-- place the card on the white background if card has white border and on black background if card has black border
+- place the card on the black background
 - once the camera is ready point it towards the card, try to catch only the card and white background, nothing else
 - keep your camera steady as the progam tries the identify the card, the name of the closes match is shown on the right image, on the top of the card.